Neuraminidase Inhibitors (NAIs) for the Treatment of SARS-CoV-2

 Structure-based drug design (SBDD) methods have played a critical role in the discovery of antiviral agents, and these methods allowed the prediction of binding affinities of a series of molecules that belong to the same chemical class or close analogues.
 At Creative Biolabs, based on the amount of NAIs synthesized and the progress in computational chemistry, we have derived optimized quantitative structure-activity relationship (QSAR) models with the purpose of proposing a presumable model for identifying effective inhibitors and designing new compounds.
 The SBDD methods provide important information for the exploitation and utilization of compounds as new inhibitors for SARS-CoV-2 treatment.

 Creative Biolabs has focused on the development of antiviral agents for years, and we whole-heartedly cooperate with you to accomplish our shared goals.
 Our team provides you with outstanding support and meets your specific needs with a professional technology platform.
 If you are interested in our services, please contact us for more details.For Research Use Only.
-We do not provide services or products directly for patients.
+We do not provide direct services or products for patients.

 Welcome!
 For price inquiries, please feel free to contact us through the form on the left side.
 We will get back to you as soon as possible.